Welcome to the Katie's Music Page

 - Katydid Books & Music - 1991

 This film received a Golden Eagle Award from the Council of International Nontheatrical Events (CINE) and was chosen to represent the USA in international motion picture events.
-Adapted from two chapters of my book, Ten Thousand Goddam Cattle; written, directed and narrated by me.
-It was filmed and edited by Harry Atwood and produced at the TV Bureau, University of Arizona.
+Adapted from two chapters of my book, Ten Thousand Goddam Cattle; written, directed and narrated by Katie Lee.

 This page was last updated on